rooseveltframework/roosevelt/README.md

     - `npm run dev`
     - `npm run d`
   - Script is short for: `nodemon app.js --development-mode`
 - `npm run production-proxy`: Runs the app in production mode, but with `localhostOnly` set to true and `hostPublic` set to false.
 This mode will make it so your app only listens to requests coming from localhost and does not serve anything in the public folder.
-This mode is useful when you want to host your app behind a reverse proxy from Apache or nginx and [is considered a best practice for Node.js deployments](https://expressjs.com/en/advanced/best-practice-performance.html#use-a-reverse-proxy).
+This mode is useful when you want to host your app behind a reverse proxy from a web server like Apache or nginx and [is considered a best practice for Node.js deployments](https://expressjs.com/en/advanced/best-practice-performance.html#use-a-reverse-proxy).
   - Default shorthands:
     - `npm run prodproxy`
     - `npm run x`